7shi/dante-la-el/Inferno/MT/compare-en.md

 With her I will leave thee at my departure;
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">123</td><td>
-with her I will leave you in my departure;
+with her, I will leave you in my departure;
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">123</td><td>
 with her, I will leave you when I depart;
 </td></tr>
 <tr><td>Bard-1</td><td align="right">123</td><td>
-with her I will leave in my departure;
+with her I will leave you in my departure;
 </td></tr>
 <tr><td>Bard-2</td><td align="right">123</td><td>
-With her I will leave you in my departure;
+with her I will leave you at my departing;
 </td></tr>
 <tr><td>DeepL</td><td align="right">123</td><td>
 With her I will leave thee in my departure;